The (incomplete) list of powerful men accused of sexual harassment after Harvey Weinstein

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)It's been 21 days since the sexual assault allegations against media mogul Harvey Weinstein exploded into public view.
+(CNN)It's only been a few weeks since the sexual assault allegations against media mogul Harvey Weinstein exploded into public view.
 Since then there have been new allegations made against other powerful men in various industries seemingly almost every day.

 From companies taking a second look at their sexual harassment policies to the tide of #MeToo stories flooding social media, the controversy has sparked the biggest national conversation on sexual harassment since the Anita Hill-Clarence Thomas battle in the early '90s.
+Prominent actors and actresses have come forward with stories that put fellow Hollywood A-listers sharply in the spotlight.

-This look at nine men who've been accused of sexual harassment focuses just on allegations that CNN has reported on.
+This list of men who've been accused of sexual harassment focuses just on allegations on which CNN has reported.
 There are accusations against other powerful men out there.
 As the days and weeks go on, this list will undoubtedly keep growing.
 This list also doesn't include powerful men like Bill Cosby, Roger Ailes or Donald Trump; allegations against them came before Weinstein.

 Movies

-Note: This story has been updated to include additional accusations and reporting.